 What about BIM?

 SimpleSpecs™ are designed with an eye towards the future.
-Incorporating simple, short specifications into a BIM model will be easy; trying to use a traditional 35-page CSI 3 part specification section on painting will not be.
+Incorporating simple, short specifications into a BIM model will be easy; using a traditional 35-page CSI 3 part specification section on the painting will be difficult.

 Use SimpleSpecs™ master specifications on a few projects, and I guarantee that not only will you spend far less time writing the specifications, you will also have fewer issues to resolve in the field. – Craig K. Haney, FCSI